 them questions about themselves and talk about yourself too.

-- set up regular meetings: a weekly video call for the mentors to check-in with
+- set up regular meetings: a weekly video call for the project lead to check-in

-the contributor, and a monthly call with the cc program coordinator to check
+with the contributor, and a monthly call with the cc program coordinator to

 - create a document to keep any project information and notes. this document

 - the “final” implementation plan and weekly milestones (“final” because it

 is subject to change during the coding period based on progress)

 - the contributor’s contact information and emergency contact